-This review is part of SciFi Month, hosted by Rinn Reads and Oh, The Books
+This review is part of SciFi Month, hosted by Rinn Reads and Oh, The Books.

 Feuds by Avery Hastings